j-f-p/newsDataSQL/README.md

 # Logs Analysis

 ## Objective
-`./logsAnalysis.py` is a Python script that employs SQL to gather information from a database of a news website contained in `./newsdata.zip`.
+`./logsAnalysis.py` is a Python script that employs SQL to gather information from a database of a news website contained in a `.sql` file.
 The Python script was written for a Udacity course about SQL with Python database APIs, including Postgresql.
+This course provides the `.sql` file within the compressed file `newsdata.zip`.

 ## Description and Design
 `newsdata.zip` contains information about news articles, authors of these articles and the history of internet requests to view the articles from a prior time period. `logsAnalysis.py` returns three tables of data processed from the database.
 The respective contents of the tables are: